An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Medical and Personal History

-The patient's history is an important part of making a pneumonia diagnosis.
-Patients should report any of the following:
+The person's history is an important part of making a pneumonia diagnosis.
+People should report any of the following:

 - Alcohol or drug abuse

-- Exposure to people with pneumonia or other respiratory illnesses (such as tuberculosis)
+- Exposure to people with pneumonia or other respiratory illnesses (such as TB)

 - History of smoking